seb26/lib-post-interchange/scripts/README.md

   -o                   output to CSV file, otherwise prints to stdout
 ```

+### Notes

+- The content of multiple ALE files is output to a single, continuous CSV.
+To route multiple ALEs each to a single CSV, just run `ale_to_csv.py` multiple times each time specifying only one ALE file.

 ## Examples
+### Basic import

-1. Basic import of one ALE file, with output sent to stdout.
+One ALE file in, and CSV output sent to stdout.

 ```bash
 python scripts/ale_to_csv.py samples/A901R1AA_AVID.ale